TurboHeat/thermophone-tools/README.md

     ```

 1. **Running in `parfor` mode**
-If `Backend_codes.Solution_function` is configured to run using `parfor`, it is necessary to initialize the `mp` toolbox on each node (i.e. worker of the parallel pool) using the following commands:
+If `Backend.solutionFunc` is configured to run using `parfor`, it is necessary to initialize the `mp` toolbox on each node (i.e. worker of the parallel pool) using the following commands:

     ```matlab
     gcp(); % Create a pool with the default settings (if needed)